University Catalog

 An introductory course to the craft of creative writing through short-story, nouvelle, novel, poetry, flash fiction, memoir, and screenwriting.
 Prerequisite: SPAN 3305 or SPAN 3314, with grade C or better.

-This course is an introduction to the theory, methods and practice of English to Spanish translation and Spanish to English translation.
-The student will learn how to address translation problems related to culture and language as well as the fundamentals of translating general material from different fields such as journalism, advertisement, tourism, gastronomy, health, business, etc. The student will also acquire basic knowledge of translation theory.
-To take as an elective, non-Spanish majors should contact the instructor.
-Prerequisite: SPAN 3315 with grade of B or better.
+This course is an introduction to the theory, methods and practice of community translation.
+The student will learn how to address translation problems related to culture and language as well as the fundamentals of translating general material from different fields such as journalism, tourism, health, business, law, education, etc. The student will also acquire basic knowledge of translation theory.
+Prerequisite: SPAN 2314 or SPAN 2315 with a grade of C or better, or Avant Spanish placement test score of 6.00+ (PLACE) or 7.00+ (STAMP).

-Introduction to the theory, methods and practice of interpreting.
-The student will become familiar with community interpreting (interpreting in school, medical and legal settings) and interpreting theory.
+Introduction to the theory, methods, and practice of community interpreting.
+The student will become familiar with community interpreting (interpreting in school, medical, social services, and legal settings) and interpreting theory.
 The student will begin to interpret in the simultaneous and consecutive (bilateral) modes.
 The student will also learn about sight translation.
-Non-native/heritage speakers are also encouraged to take SPAN 3303 prior to enrolling in SPAN 3341.
-To take as an elective, non-Spanish majors should contact the instructor.
-Prerequisite: SPAN 3305 or SPAN 3314 with a grade of B or better.
+Non-native/heritage speakers are encouraged to take SPAN 3303 prior to enrolling in SPAN 3341.
+Prerequisite: SPAN 2314 or SPAN 2315 with a grade of C or better, or Avant Spanish placement test score of 6.00+ (PLACE) or 7.00+ (STAMP).

 SPAN 3345.
 INTRODUCTION TO COMPUTER-ASSISTED TRANSLATION.
 3 Hours.